-- 46. Before closing, the City shall execute Principal Forgiveness Agreement(s), in a form and substance acceptable to the Executive Administrator. - 47.
-The Principal Forgiveness Agreement(s) must include a provision stating that the City shall return any principal forgiveness funds that are determined to be surplus funds.
+- 47. Before the release of construction funds for that portion of a project that proposes surface water or groundwater development, the Executive Administrator must have issued a written finding that the City has the right to use the water that the project financed by the TWDB will provide. - 48.
+Before closing, the City shall execute a Principal Forgiveness Agreement in a form and substance acceptable to the Executive Administrator. - 49.
+The Principal Forgiveness Agreement must include a provision stating that the City shall return any principal forgiveness funds that are determined to be surplus funds.

-APPROVED and ordered of record this 9th day of May 2024.
+APPROVED and ordered of record this 12th day of September, 2024.

 TEXAS WATER DEVELOPMENT BOARD

 Brooke T. Paup, Chairwoman

-ATTEST: DATE SIGNED:
+DATE SIGNED:

+ATTEST:

-Bryan McMath, Interim Exec cutive Administrator
+Bryan McMath, Interim Executive Ad ministrator